What is Nobles looking for in an applicant?

 What are the standardized testing requirements for a Nobles application?

 The standardized testing requirements are different depending upon the grade level that you are applying to.
 If you are applying to either our seventh or eighth grade, we ask that you submit scores from the ISEE (Independent School Entrance Examination).
 If you are applying to the ninth, tenth or eleventh grade, we ask that you submit scores from the SSAT (Secondary School Admission Test).
 For our admission purposes, these tests should be taken in the fall or winter of the year in which you apply to Nobles.
 For more information about registering for the tests, please visit the test association websites.
-For the ISEE visit: ISEE.
-For the SSAT visit: SSAT.
 Students applying to the eleventh grade are also given the option to submit scores from the PSAT (Preliminary SAT).
 If you plan to take the Boston Exam Schools entrance test, which is also an acceptable exam for applicants to Nobles, please arrange to have these results forwarded to us.

 Every application to Nobles is reviewed in its entirety by our application review committees no matter what the submitted test scores happen to be.
 It is true that we receive a number of applications every year from students with test scores in the top percentile ranges.
 Even though that is the case, please know that in every accepted class to Nobles there are students with a range of submitted standardized test scores.